p-Smart/cassava-varieties-uploader/README.md

-# Wordpress Uploader
+# Uploader

-Welcome to **Wordpress Uploader**!
+Welcome to **Uploader**!
 This project allows you to easily upload bulk data into specific WordPress `post` types.

 ## Front Page